 If you’re importing organic goods from outside the EU, you need certification under the Processor Scheme, and your business will be inspected as part of the organic certification process.
 We get a lot of requests for advice on this, so we’ve put together a guide with the help of OF&G.

 Suppliers and Control Bodies

 The first step in the certification process is to identify the suppliers of the organic products you want to import and trade, and get hold of their organic certificates and trading schedules.
 Organic products imported from outside the EU must be organically certified by a control body recognised as operating to equivalent standards as those in the EU.
 A simple Google search (“organic control bodies [country]”) will pull up a list of control bodies in the country you’re operating in.
 Or you can submit your suppliers’ certificates to OF&G, and they’ll check the control body is certified to EU standards and that the certificate meets the organic regulations.
 An EC certificate of inspection must be available for every consignment to be imported in to the UK.
 The EC certificate of inspection is supplied by the organic control body certifying the supplier or exporter in the country of origin.
 If you’re importing, make sure you ask for an EC certificate of inspection from your supplier when you place an order.

 Point of Entry

-The organic certification fee is an annual certification fee.
-Fees are banded and are based on operators annual turnover.
-The fee includes the inspection, report assessment and artwork approvals (where relevant) to meet organic requirements.
-There is no additional application fee or charge for the addition of new products throughout the year.
-Please note that OF&G operate a direct debit operation to spread the cost of the certification fee throughout the year.
+The organic certification fee is an annual fee.
+Fees are banded, and based on the operator’s annual turnover.
+The fee includes the inspection, report assessment and artwork approvals to meet organic requirements.
+There is no extra fee for adding new products throughout the year.
+OF&G use direct debit to spread the cost of the certification fee throughout the year.

-You can access all of the OF&G literature, including a Processor application pack, via the OF&G website (http://ofgorganic.org).
-Alternatively if you would like to talk to a specialist specifically about the logistics side please email us at firstname.lastname@example.org
+You can find all OF&G’s literature, including a Processor application pack, on the OF&G website.
+Or if you’d like to talk specifically about logistics, please email us at firstname.lastname@example.org